 When teaching Black students, consider these reminders:

 Know your own story.
-Teacher educator Yolanda Sealey-Ruiz uses the phrase “Archeology of the Self” to describe how teachers should dig deep, peel back layers of themselves and think about how issues of race, class, religion and sexual identity live within.
+Teacher educator Yolanda Sealey-Ruiz uses the phrase “Archaeology of the Self” to describe how teachers should dig deep, peel back layers of themselves and think about how issues of race, class, religion and sexual identity live within.
 Recognize that what is beneath these layers will affect relationships with your students.
 And if these issues go unexamined, they may even cause harm.
 Teaching requires more than academic study.
 Re-evaluate why you teach and be willing to think beyond pedagogy to holistically serve Black students.
 Practice critical humility and avoid speaking for Black students and their communities.

 Decolonize your curriculum.
 Make historical literacy a priority.
 Representation matters, but historically, Eurocentric narratives and perspectives have been elevated in curricula.
 Instead, learn and teach full histories that accurately reflect a real, diverse world.